 What you ought to do in addition to that, and in much larger quantities, is to read texts that are at or below your current level.
 You need breadth.
 You need diversity.
 You need to read characters and words over and over in different, meaningful contexts.
 You need to solidify and become more familiar with what you have already studied.
 You need to read more to gain fluency.
 You need extensive reading!

-Hacking Chinese Challenges are about building language skills through daily practice and friendly competition.
-By focusing on one specific area of learning over a limited period of time, you will be able to learn more!
+Hacking Chinese Challenges is about building language skills through daily practice and friendly competition.
+By focusing on one specific area of learning over a limited period, you will be able to learn more!

 This is how you sign up and join the challenge:

 - Sign up (using your e-mail, Facebook or Twitter)

 - View current and upcoming challenges on the front page

 - Find the reading challenge and click “Enroll!”

 - Set a reasonable goal (20-100 minutes per day depending on your situation)